How Much, How Long?

 Impact events, crashes, or damage caused in transit from crushing forces often result in more extensive damage than it appears in photos.
 The physical assessment helps us custom design the repair & refinishing solution for your bike and ensure that it’s safe to repair.
 Our repairs are backed by a comprehensive warranty.

 * Standard quote inspections are free if you go ahead with a repair, otherwise a $120 fee is chargeable to cover our time and use of specialised test equipment.

 ** Full component ultrasound scan may be limited by part design and geometry.
 Inspection requires parts to be stripped down, which can be done by us at an additional cost.

 We use ultrasound technology to inspect and assess frames and parts to understand and check the uniformity of the laminate thickness of the carbon structure.
-We can then map out damaged/delaminated areas or find defects such as - the presence of voids and/or porosity, wrinkles or seams, inclusions and alien material presence or quality and bonding of the laminate and integrity of previous repairs.
+We can then map out damaged/delaminated areas or find defects such as - the presence of voids and/or porosity, wrinkles or seams, inclusions, and foreign material presence or quality and bonding of the laminate and integrity of previous repairs.

 Due to the lower safety coefficients of the latest frames (super lightweight), the need for damage-detection and characterization has increased.
 Hidden internal flaws and defects within a carbon frame are not uncommon.
-These hidden flaws and defects might result from manufacturing anomalies, applied stresses or weaknesses, accidents or improper repairs.
+These hidden flaws and defects might result from manufacturing anomalies, applied stresses or weaknesses, accidents, or improper repairs.
 They can have a significant impact on the structural integrity of the bike and are normally not detectable by radiography (X-Ray) or by NDT techniques other than Ultrasonic Testing (UT).